 Hazira power plant

-The Hazira power plant is an existing 515 megawatt (MW) multi-fuel power station combined-cycle power plant located near the Essar Steel facility in Hazira, Gujarat, India.
+Hazira power plant is a 515-megawatt (MW) combined-cycle power plant located near the Essar Steel facility in Gujarat, India.

 The plant, which was commissioned in October 1997, burns naphtha, high-speed diesel, natural gasoline liquid and/or natural gas.
-Power from the plant is sold to the company's steel division, Essar Steel.
+Power from the plant is sold to the company's steel division, Essar Steel: 215MW is captive to the Essar steel plant and 300MW is supplied to Gujarat.

 Hazira II expansion

 Essar Energy is also proposing the Hazira II power plant, a 270MW plant comprising two 135MW unit using "imported coal and corex gas fines from the adjacent Essar Steel corex plant."
-Hazira II is planned for commissioning in 2015.
+According to Essar, Hazira II is planned for commissioning in 2015.

 Project Details on the Hazira II expansion